-In Windows Server 2012 / R2, when we create a Teaming vSwitch, we will create first an LBFO team (New-NetLbfoTeam), and that creates a new teamed adapter in the system, and finally we connect that adapter into the Hyper-V vSwitch.
-However in Windows Server 2016 TP2, Microsoft introduced a new teaming mode called SwitchEmbeddedTeaming, this will allow us to simply connect all the physical adapters directly into the Hyper-V virtual switch, and then the virtual switch internally will handle the spread of traffic between these adapters from the inside of switch, so the virtual switch will handle that traffic coming in and going out more efficiently.
+In Windows Server 2012 / R2, when we create a Teaming vSwitch, we will create first an LBFO team (New-NetLbfoTeam), and that creates a new teamed adapter in the system, and finally, we connect that adapter into the Hyper-V vSwitch.
+However in Windows Server 2016 TP2, Microsoft introduced a new teaming mode called SwitchEmbeddedTeaming, this will allow us to simply connect all the physical adapters directly into the Hyper-V virtual switch, and then the virtual switch internally will handle the spread of traffic between these adapters from the inside of the switch, so the virtual switch will handle that traffic coming in and going out more efficiently.

 Note: Please note that this is not working in the current (build #10074).

-The process to upgrade a virtual machine version requires to shutdown the VM, and do a manual upgrade.
+The process to upgrade a virtual machine version requires to shut down the VM, and do a manual upgrade.
 This is a one-way process so you can either do this through PowerShell or through the Hyper-V Manager console.
 To upgrade the VM Configuration File through PowerShell, you need to run the following cmdlet from an elevated Windows PowerShell:

 If you want to automate the upgrade VM version process, then make sure to check this post.